 The activities under the Otsuka U.S. Agreement are governed by a joint steering committee, or JSC, formed by an equal number of representatives from the Company and Otsuka.
 The JSC coordinates and monitors the parties' activities under the collaboration.
 Among other responsibilities, the JSC manages the overall strategic alignment between the parties, oversees the current global development plan and reviews other detailed plans setting forth the parties' activities under the arrangement, including the medical affairs plan and commercialization and non-promotional activities plan.
 Additionally, the parties established a joint development committee, or JDC, which is comprised of an equal number of representatives from the Company and Otsuka.
 Among other responsibilities, the JDC shares information related to, and reviews and discusses activities and progress under, the current global development plan and any other development that may be conducted pursuant to the collaboration.
-The Company and Otsuka also established a joint manufacturing committee, or JMC, which is comprised of an equal number of representatives from each of the parties.
-Among other responsibilities, the JMC oversees the manufacturing plan and related manufacturing activities.
+The Company and Otsuka also established a joint manufacturing committee, or JMC, which is comprised of an equal number of representatives from the JMC oversees the manufacturing plan and related manufacturing activities.
 In support of the potential commercialization of vadadustat, the parties established a joint commercialization committee, or JCC, which is comprised of an equal number of representatives from the Company and Otsuka.
 Among other responsibilities, the JCC oversees the activities and progress under the commercialization and non-promotional activities plan and all other sales and marketing activities.
-Subject to the terms of the Otsuka Funding Option, as described below, the Company has retained final decision-making authority with respect to all development matters, U.S. pricing strategy and certain other key commercialization matters.
+The Company has retained final decision-making authority with respect to certain matters, including U.S. pricing strategy and certain other key commercialization matters.